limepepper/limepepper.debug/roles/gnome_keyring/README.md

 I investigated various tools such as auditd, bpftrace, incrond, gdb, lldb, dbus-monitor, and LD_PRELOAD modules to instrument processes under these circumstances.
-It wsa a lot of fun.

 Ultimately, the solution was found because it was obvious from diving into the code that logs from the incident represented a specific type of interaction with gkr that wasn't present within normal gkr operations.

-## Background
+## Gnome keyring daemon

 The gnome-keyring package provides a [secrets service](https://www.freedesktop.org/wiki/Specifications/secret-storage-spec/) implementation which is used in various places in linux distros, even if you are not running